lhanson/multipleEntityManagers/README.md

 A simple demonstration program illustrating the use of Spring's @Transactional annotation when multiple data sources are present.

+Fair warning: this is mostly just exploratory code and still has a couple of shortcomings to solve before being more than a toy.
+Read on for details.

 # Problem #
 Spring 2.5.x provides nice support for declarative transactions via injection of the `EntityManagerFactory` using `@PersistenceContext` and demarcation of